 Hey.
-I’m currently actively looking for a new job which will provide me with the opportunity to grow, besides earning a higher income.
-It’s tiring and sometimes demotivating, yet it’s REALLY AMUSING, especially when I went through some of the job ads, even those not related to my field of interest.
+Job-seeking is a transformative experience that often defines one’s career path and aspirations.
+It is a process filled with challenges, opportunities, and self-discovery.
+Nevertheless, it can be quite tiring and sometimes demotivating, yet it’s REALLY AMUSING, especially when I went through some of the job ads, even those not related to my field of interest.
 Some employers sure have the worst logic.

 It’s Okay to Offer One Position with Many Job Roles

 Some employers are offering one position with a salary for one job title but requiring the employees to work for more than one job role.
 Just imagine, an admin job requires the employees to do some graphic design and sales.
 While graphic designers need to do clerical tasks, sales, video editing, and dispatching.
 The scariest job description is the one that includes “Doing ad hoc duties as assigned by the employers”, which can mean you need to do things outside your job scope.